Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-How switching your occupation changes car insurance rates.
+How switching your occupation changes car insurance rates and how to save

-How does car insurance change after changing jobs?
+Why would my car insurance go up after changing jobs?

 Changing companies within the same industry and career should have no effect your rates, and income level isn’t a factor in car insurance rates.
 But there are two main factors that could affect car insurance when you switch jobs: commute time and job title.

 The distance you drive daily has a huge effect on your cost of coverage.
 For instance, if you work from home every day and mainly use your car for errands and social outings, your rate will likely be lower than if you switch to a job that’s half an hour away.